 Baharier has worked with Professor Sharon Morris from Slade School of Fine Art.
-Together they curated the first artwork on the telephone commissioned by Projects UK Newcastle called ‘Sound Moves’ archives which was held at the Tate.
-Baharier has work in the Sound archive held by The Women Artists Slide Library.
+Together they curated the first artwork on the telephone commissioned by Projects UK Newcastle called ‘Sound Moves Archives,’ which was held at the Tate.
+In addition, Baharier has worked in the Sound Archive held by The Women Artists’ Slide Library.
 Her work can be found in Shape’s Disabled Artists Archive and at the London Bough of Southwark’s Archive where work from CoolTan Arts is held.

-At the Haywood gallery, CoolTan was commissioned to make a sound piece made in response to the exhibition “Walking in My Mind” at the Hayward Gallery summer 2009 and Arts. https://www.duncanchapman.org/past/creatures-lost-in-time-hayward-gallery-2009
+At the Haywood Gallery, CoolTan was commissioned to make a sound piece made in response to the exhibition “Walking in My Mind” at the Hayward Gallery in Summer 2009. https://www.duncanchapman.org/past/creatures-lost-in-time-hayward-gallery-2009

-Baharier has a number of commissioned murals: As lead Artist Baharier has also completed collaborations with artist ‘Vision’ who learning disabilities.
-This resulted in the Hoxton’s art wall, celebrating the 2017 World Para Athletics Championships.
-The Portraits featured were of Para Athletics, Dame Tanni Grey-Thompson, David Weir, Ade Adepitan, Jonnie Peacock, Kadeena Cox, and Ellie Simmonds all feature
+Baharier has a number of commissioned murals.
+As lead artist, she completed collaborations with artist ‘Vision,’ an arts group comprised of adults with learning disabilities.
+This resulted in the Hoxton’s Art Wall, celebrating the 2017 World Para-Athletics Championships.
+The Portraits featured Para-Athletics, Dame Tanni Grey-Thompson, David Weir, Ade Adepitan, Jonnie Peacock, Kadeena Cox, and Ellie Simmonds.

 Baharier worked collaboratively with ‘Sisters of Frida’ to produce a banner for the Votes for Women.

-The Science Museum for a year-long event called ‘Staying up staying up late’ events were we run the walks though the Medical gallery exploding the objects use in mental health, Southwark Council’s Public Health department, bringing art to new audiences and new places.
+She also ran the Science Museum’s year long ‘Staying Up Late’ events with walks though the Medical Gallery exploring objects used in mental health.
+This event was ran in conjunction with Southwark Council’s Public Health department, bringing art to new audiences and new places.